mattmaniak/jumpy_dot/docs/README.md

 #### Requiremets:
 - Python 3 installed.
-- Terminal and with "stty" support.
+- Terminal with "stty" support.

 #### Running and playing:
 - ./jum.py to run,